Search for other topics in Food-Skills-for-Self-Sufficiency.com:

 If you're interested in learning about survival skills, check out my friend Lisa's website: thesurvivalmom.com It's an excellent resource for information on surviving hard times, and general emergency preparedness.

-Fresh fruits and vegetables purchased in in bulk from local sources are generally fresher, riper, better tasting, healthier and less expensive produce than buying the same thing from your local grocery or super store.
+Fresh fruits and vegetables purchased in in bulk from local sources or home grown are generally fresher, riper, better tasting, healthier and less expensive produce than buying the same thing from your local grocery or super store.

 There are several options for purchasing meats in bulk From as simple as watching the grocery store circulars for really good sales and stocking up, to advanced as having a steer or hog butchered at a local meat locker or butcher shop.
 Depending on where you live, fresh seafood could be a great and relatively inexpensive option for bulk purchase and storage.